Q: you are dealt the 52 cards in a random sequence.

 Game ends at end of the 52 draws or any time you quit.
 How do you optimize your earning and how much is admission ticket worth?

-Let’s denote the amount of money you take home as H. Your net profit/loss would be H minus admission price.
-If 555 reasonable/intelligent people play this game, then there would be 555 H values.
-What’s the average?
+Let’s denote the amount of money you take home as H, a random variable.
+Your net profit/loss would be H minus admission price.
+If 555 reasonable/intelligent people play this game, then there would be five hundred and fifty-five values of H. What’s the average?
 That would be the answer.

 p or “+” denotes the # of positive cards earned so far

 n or “-” denotes the # of negative cards suffered so far

 There’s an intrinsic value in our hands, Defined as i=(p-n).
 The e-value or Extrinsic value Evaluated from Expectation, may be higher or lower.
 Whenever i-value > e-value, we should exit.
 This is our strategy/policy.